yuvaravii/End-to-End-MLOps-Bootcamp-Build-Deploy-and-Automate-ML-with-Data-Science-Projects/myFirstNewProject/readme.md

 - Use `ConfigBox` for configuration (immutable, safer than dict for configs).
 - Use the `ensure_annotations` decorator to enforce type safety in functions.
+    - The `ensure` package is third-party and must be installed: `pip install ensure`

 Example: